AlexTISYoung/snipar/docs/simulation.rst

 Note that both designs use the same number of phenotype observations in a generalized least-squares regression, but the trio design uses more information from the parents.
 In this simulation, the effective sample size from the trio design should be about 45% larger than for the sib-differences design.

+By default, the gwas.py script will perform a meta-analysis of samples with genotyped siblings but without both parents genotyped — using the sib-difference estimator — and samples with both parents genotyped — using the trio design — when imputed parental genotypes are not provided.
+This should achieve something close to optimal power for family-GWAS without imputed parental genotypes.
+However, improved power can be achieved by using designs that take advantage of imputed parental genotypes.

 Inferring IBD between siblings
 ------------------------------

 The first step in the imputation of missing parental genotypes from siblings is to infer the identity-by-descent (IBD) segments shared between siblings.
+This is done using the :ref:`ibd.py <ibd.py>` script.
 However, for the purpose of this simulation exercise (where SNPs are independent, so IBD inference doesn't work) we have provided the true IBD states in the file chr_1.segments.gz.

 Imputing missing parental genotypes